Jointly Modeling and Clustering Tensors in High Dimensions: High-dimensional ECM estimation

 Denote $\bTheta=(\pi_1,\ldots,\pi_K,\btheta_1,\ldots,\btheta_K)^\top$, where $\btheta_k$ collects all parameters in the $k$-th mixture with $\btheta_k=\left(\bbeta_{k,1,1}^\top,\ldots,\bbeta_{k,1,M}^\top,\omega_{k,1},\ldots,\bbeta_{k,R,1}^\top,\ldots,\bbeta_{k,R,M}^\top,\omega_{k,R},\vv(\bOmega_{k,1})^\top,\ldots,\vv(\bOmega_{k,M})^\top \right)$.
 If the true label $\z=(z_1,\ldots,z_n)$ were observed together with $\ubX=\{\bX_1,\ldots,\bX_n\}$, the log-likelihood for the complete data $(\ubX,\z)$ is given by

-where $f_k(\cdot)$ is defined as in \eqref{tn} with $\bU_k$ and $\bSigma_{k,1},\ldots,\bSigma_{k,M}$.
-If $\z$ were known, parameter estimation from \eqref{eqn:complete} reduces to estimating the low-rank and sparse tensor mean $\bU_k$ and sparse precision matrix $\bOmega_{k,m}$ for all $k,m$.
-When $\z$ is unknown, it is common to pose \eqref{eqn:complete} as a missing data problem, where we treat the latent label $\z$ as missing data.
-To estimate $\bTheta$ in the presence of missing data, a useful approach is the standard expectation-maximization (EM) algorithm \citep{dempster1977maximum}, which encounters two major challenges when applied to our estimation problem.
+where $f_k(\cdot)$ is defined as in \eqref{tn}.
+When $\z$ is unknown, it is common to pose \eqref{eqn:complete} as a missing data problem, where the latent label $\z$ is treated as missing data.

-First, in the M-step, given $\bTheta^{(t)}$ estimated from the previous EM update, one needs to maximize $\mathbb{E}_{\Z|\ubX,\bTheta^{(t)}}\left\{\ell(\bTheta|\ubX,\Z)\right\}$ with respect to $\bTheta$.
+To estimate $\bTheta$ in the presence of missing data, a useful approach is the expectation-maximization (EM) algorithm \citep{dempster1977maximum}, which encounters a major challenge when applied to our estimation problem.
+In the M-step, given $\bTheta^{(t)}$ estimated from the previous EM update, one needs to maximize $\mathbb{E}_{\Z|\ubX,\bTheta^{(t)}}\left\{\ell(\bTheta|\ubX,\Z)\right\}$ with respect to $\bTheta$.
 This is a challenging problem as the loss function is non-convex and there is no closed-form solution.
-Second, the dimension of each $\btheta_k$ is in the order of $O(R\sum_md_m+\sum_md^2_m)$.
-When dimensions $d_1,\ldots,d_M$ are large and $n$ is small, regularization is needed in the M-step to ensure the internal sparsity of $\bU_k$ (i.e., sparse $\bbeta_{k,r,m}$'s) and the sparsity of precision matrices (i.e., sparse $\bOmega_{k,m}$'s).
-The standard EM algorithm does not incorporate such sparsity structures into parameter estimation.
-To overcome these two challenges, we propose a high-dimensional expectation conditional maximization (\texttt{HECM}) algorithm that breaks the M-step optimization problem into several less challenging conditional maximization problems.
-These conditional maximization problems enjoy closed-form formulas in the updates and also permit penalty terms that involve much less parameters.
-In what follows, we discuss in details the \texttt{HECM} algorithm.
-In Section \ref{sec:theory}, we show that the \texttt{HECM} updates converge at a desirable geometric rate to the true parameter, given suitable regularity conditions.
+To overcome these challenges, we propose a high-dimensional expectation conditional maximization (\texttt{HECM}) algorithm that breaks the M-step optimization problem into a sequence of less challenging conditional maximization problems, each of which enjoys a closed-form solution and permits regularization that involves only a fraction of the parameters.